AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

    ![](assets/filtering-email-bot-activity-3.png)

-1. Click the **Enable Bot Activity Identification** slider to activate.
+1. Choose to **Match with IAB List**, **Match with Proximity Pattern**, or both.

    ![](assets/filtering-email-bot-activity-4.png)

 >[!NOTE]
 >
->You can separately choose whether or not to have bot activity logged.
-If you choose not to, you may see a drop in email opens and clicks as false numbers are filtered out.
+>You can choose to have bot activity filtered **or** logged.
+If you choose filtered, you may see a drop in email opens and clicks as false activities are weeded out

-**OPTIONAL STEP**: To disable the feature, simply deselect the slider.
-If you disable, the data does **not** reset.
+**OPTIONAL STEP**: To disable this feature, simply deselect the slider(s).
+If you disable, the data does not reset.

 >[!TIP]
 >